TejaRamachandran/nessusXml2Elastic/README.md

 # nessusXml2Elastic

-Script to convert XML to JSON &amp; Logstash Conf File to parse JSON file for Elastic also with Elastictemplate.
+Script to convert XML to JSON &amp; Logstash Conf File to parse JSON file for Elasticstack also with Elastictemplate.

 How to Use: